AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 - The current live time is shown in blue.

+### Copying and moving playbacks in a Timeline

+You can move playback blocks to a different time or a different track in the Timeline View:
+1. Press \<Move\>.
+2. Select the playback block(s) you want to move, by tapping on it or drawing a marquee selection box.
+3. Tap in the Timeline View at the time and track where you want to move the selected playbacks - the relative timing of the triggers will be kept.

+- You can move individual triggers within the same track by selecting them then using Wheel A to move them to the desired time.

+You can also copy playback blocks within the Timeline View.
+Copied playbacks will be a reference (linked copy) of the original, unless you change this using the softkey option \[Create New Playbacks\].
+1. Press \<Copy\>.
+2. Tap on the playback block to copy, or draw a marquee selection box over the playbacks to be copied
+3. Choose whether you want to have referenced/linked copies, using the softkey options \[Create New Playbacks\] and \[Use Referenced Playbacks\].
+4. Tap in the Timeline View at the time and track where you want to copy the selected playback(s).

-### Deleting triggers
+### Deleting playbacks in a Timeline

-You can delete trigger blocks by pressing \<Delete\> then tapping on the block you want to delete, or drawing a marquee selection box over the triggers to be deleted.
+You can delete playback blocks by pressing \<Delete\> then tapping on the block you want to delete, or drawing a marquee selection box over the triggers to be deleted.

-You can also delete tracks or delete rows from tracks using this method.
+You can also delete tracks or delete playback rows from tracks using the \<Delete\> button.

 ### Setting track legends and halo colours on tracks

 To help you identify different tracks, you can set halo colours.
 This colour outlines the track and also sets the colours of the trigger blocks which makes them easier to see in the overview bar.

-In addition you can set different halo colours for the each playback row within the track as shown in Track 2 in the picture below.
+If a halo colour is set for a playback, that colour will be used in the Timeline View as shown in Track 2 in the picture below.
+You can set the playback halo colour from the Timeline View by tapping on the playback row in step 2.

 ![Timeline halo](/docs/images/Timeline-Halo.png)